Best Way To Sell Prints Of Your Artwork

 There are many website builders available for selling art online.
 For a list of popular website builders, artists visit 16 Best Artist Website Builders.
 It is possible to sell your art online with these website builders; however, some have a costly monthly fee to eat up some of your profits.

 An alternative solution for selling art online is to build a WordPress website.
-A WordPress website is similar to the website builders outlined in the above post.
-The main difference is that you will have total control of your online gallery’s look and feel.
+A WordPress website is similar to the website builders outlined above.
+The main difference is that you will ultimately control your online gallery’s look and feel.
 You can continue to update your WordPress site as your art business grows, and there are no monthly fees.
 The only fees associated with a WordPress site are the domain name, hosting, and any premium plugins or themes you might consider using.
 (Most plugins and themes are free.)

 For example, Bluehost offers to host starting at $3.95/month, while some website builders have $45/month.

-Review your business goals before building an online art gallery to decide your best options.
+Before building an online art gallery, review your business goals to decide your best options.

 Researching other artists’ websites will also help you decide on the best platform for your business.
 An online store’s main objective is to have a place where art collectors can view and purchase your original art, limited edition prints, and other products and services you will be offering.